rust-lang/book/src/ch06-04-inventory.md

 ## Ownership Inventory #1

-The Ownership Inventory is a series of quizzes that test your understanding of ownership in real-world scenarios.
+The Ownership Inventory is a series of quizzes that check your understanding of ownership in real-world scenarios.
 These scenarios are inspired by common StackOverflow questions about Rust.
+You can use these questions to test how well you understand ownership so far.

 ### A new technology: the in-browser IDE